splunk/public-o11y-docs/private-preview/aopt/aopt-glossary.rst

 The balance between over-provisioning and under-provisioning to optimize resource utilization without compromising performance or stability.
 Highly efficient workloads use resources in a way that aligns closely with their actual consumption, reducing waste and maximizing your cluster's capacity to run other workloads.

 Application Optimization is a powerful tool for achieving and maintaining efficiency.
 It calculates efficiency as the average of the pod-wide usage of a resource's ``request`` setting, capped at 100%.
 Its calculation only includes metrics within the analysis window, which is the lesser of 14 days and the time since the last resource change (or the initial deployment).
-Note that the averages are taken from the pod-level sums of absolute usage and ``request`` settings, so that they are properly weighted.
+Note that rather than finding the utilization (usage over requests) of each container within a pod, all of the containers' usage and requests are added up first.
 The averages for each CPU and memory ``request`` setting are then weight-averaged based on the assumed resource cost weights.

 When values are unset for a particular resource, this tool assumes those ``request`` settings to be at usage (in other words, 100% efficient) to more accurately weigh multi-container rates.